k170961729/Gabor-SMNet/README.md

 * Scene Flow

 KITTI: The KITTI dataset is relatively small and has real-world pictures with sparse ground truth disparity maps.

 Scene Flow: The Scene Flow dataset is relatively large.
 It is a synthetic dataset with dense ground truth disparity maps.

-Training strategy: Pretrain the network using Scene Flow dataset, then finetune the network on the KITTI dataset
+Training Strategy: Pretrain the network using Scene Flow dataset, then finetune the network on the KITTI dataset

 ## Train
 ```